TiendaNube/api-docs/resources/shipping_carrier.md

 - All responses with status code *200* from callback URLs has 15min to expire
 - Error responses, with status code *422* from callback URLs, expires after 1 minute.
-- The responses without status code *200* or *422* It doesn't cached
+- Otherwise, the responses won't be cached.

 Endpoints
 ---------